adamborowski/passionware/packages/react-fast-context/README.md

 ### useCreateStore

 This hook creates the store at first component render and keeps the reference for future renders.
-This is just a convenient helper to not use `createStore` in a component.
+This is just a convenient helper to not use `createStore` directly in a component.

 ### useSelector